APhishh/5SCENT_WEB/QRIS_EXPIRY_FIXES_COMPLETE.md

 **Testing Steps**:
 1. Run migrations: `php artisan migrate`
 2. Create a QRIS payment for an order
-3. Wait for it to expire (1 minute)
+3. Wait for it to expire (2 minutes)
 4. Refresh the page
 5. Check that:
    - No 500 error is returned